Code-Institute-Submissions/P4-Sports-Expert/README.md

        - As a developer I can style the log in, log out and sign up pages so that the UI matches the rest of the website pages

    - Tasks:
-       - Task 1 - Import allauth pages from commnd line and add them to templates folder
+       - Task 1 - Import allauth pages from command line and add them to templates folder
        - Task 2 - Add custom styling to pages

    - Comments: